jenkins-x/jx-community/sig-docs/meetings.md

 ## Agenda and Notes

 Meeting agenda and notes are kept on [HackMD.io](https://hackmd.io/@jx-docs-sig/HJYAmMyjL) where everyone can add new topics to the agenda for upcoming meetings or take notes during the meetings.
 Please click edit button to edit the document.

+### November 30, 2020
+#### Participants
+ - Kara de la Marck
+ - Nitin
+ - James Strachan
+ - Ankit

+#### Agenda and Notes
+ - Go over action items.
+ - Nitin updates: AWS woohoo!
+     - Going over AWS guides
+     - Question on JX on GKE, issue with boot pod
+ - JS: one of the hard things in K8s is that if a pod doesn't start, hard to find out why.
+No kubectl command to run.
+JX health plugin should
+ - JS: also showed how you can use Octant to debug pod failures.
+ - Note: Octant runs locally and so is not on the public internet.
+It shows what you can see with kubectl.
+There is nothing on the internet.
+This is all local to your machine, so no additional security concerns.
+ - Nitin: may have lost permissions on jx-docs repo.
+ - Kara: will look into
+ - Ankit: nice PR on banner on the 2 docs versions: https://github.com/jenkins-x/jx-docs/blob/0388830af7eaa1a34f57dee1560218c4f3ba1ba4/layouts/docs/single.html
+ - Some questions on wording.
+Don't want to tell people to not use v2, just need to be careful with messaging
+ - JS: Also, timing will solve some of this.
+When we release beta, then add banner.
+ - Ankit: as for wording, please add to comments on PR, because he will add in the decided wording.
+ - Ankit: still mentoring one Hacktoberfest PR, the individual has continued working on the PR, needs a bit of guidance, but should get done.

+### Action Items
+- Nitin: this week will be testing AWS guides and will run BDD tests on GKE.
+- Kara: will look into Nitin having permissions on docs repo => checked and Nitin has Write permission on the repository.

 ### November 23, 2020
 #### Participants